itod/threadutils/README.md

 ####Check In

-Any item checked out of a pool should later be checked back in.
+Any item checked out of a pool should later be *checked back in* by passing it to `-returnItem:`.
 The item need not be checked back in on the same thread.

 ```objc
 … // finish using item